vedph/gve-doc/model/export-tree.md

 - ARDC (v1)
 - ARZDC (v0)

-Of course, this is much more redundant than the source graph (here we use 21 nodes, while the graph just had 8 with no duplication); yet, we have a more constrained structure where every node can still have multiple children, but only a single parent.
+Of course, this is much more redundant than the source graph: here we use 21 nodes, while the graph just had 8 with no duplication.
+Yet, we have a more constrained structure where every node can still have multiple children, but only a single parent.

-Here is a more compact visualization for this N-ary tree (as generated by the code itself):
+Here is a more compact visualization for this N-ary tree (as generated by the code itself).
+Note how each version ends with a leaf node:

 ![n-ary tree](img/tree-nary.svg)

 ## Binary Tree

-A popular TEI method for representing multiple versions of a text while avoiding overlap is represented by the so-called "parallel segmentation method" used for critical texts.
-This has been proposed for the autographs variants as a highly compatible encoding to be consumed in legacy tools.

-In this method, the texts compared are split into matching segments in synch with one another.
-This makes it easy to compare different readings side by side, and also to extract the full text of any witness (or version, in our scenario).
-Of course, its drawback is that this encoding may quickly become highly nested and redundant, and there might be issues when trying to adopt different levels of granularity in segmenting text.
-At any rate, these issues here are mitigated by the fact that we will be generating TEI code in a fully automated way, as a data export targeted to third-party tools or encodings.

-In the parallel segmentation method, we wrap variants in an `app` element, including each one in `rdg` (or in `lem` when this is a preferred variant).
-So, to render an XML based on a binary alternative like in the example of `app` including `lem` and `rdg`, we need to further constrain the above structure to allow at most two children per node.
+Let us now consider an even more constrained tree.
+In the above tree, we still deal with a lot of branches stemming from each node.
+This potentially can be an issue for encoding methods like parallel segmentation, as they rely on keeping the segments of each version in synch.
+The more the versions, the higher the possibilities that segments do not align.
+Further, when adapting this method to autographs, a typical technique is using a nested binary branching at each `app` element, with two children for two versions being compared.
+So, to render an XML based on a binary alternative like in the example of `app` including `lem` and `rdg`, we need to further constrain the above structure to allow _at most two children per node_.

-When more than 2 children are required, we thus need to insert a blank fork node, having as first child the original node, and as second child the new one.
+So, when more than 2 children would be required, we need to insert a blank fork node, having as first child the original node, and as second child the new one.
 This blank node will be inserted at the place of the last child of the last maching node, whether it's a node with payload or a blank fork node.
+With this recursive structure, we can encode as many branches as we want, of course each incurring in the overhead of one additional nesting level.

-Let us start as in the previous example:
+To make things clearer, let us start as in the previous example:

 ```mermaid
 graph LR;